 Sainte-Chapelle has two floors, though, the upper and lower chapels.

-Sainte-Chapelle’s stained glass windows are 15 meters high, and they serve as the upper wall of the chapel.
+Sainte-Chapelle’s stained glass windows are 15 meters high and serve as the chapel’s upper wall chapel.
 Especially on a bright sunny day, you can see a burst of color if you are inside the chapel.

 If the upper chapel of Sainte-Chapelle is impressive for its stained glass windows… then the lower is then stunning for its vaulted ceiling.
 Fun fact, the number of columns in the lower chapel is one-hundred forty.